Cornell-MAE-UG/fa25-portfolio-mallory-569/_projects/2022-trig-analysis.md

 <img src="../../assets/images/counter.png" width="500"><br>
 Q̇<sub>hot</sub>/ṁ = c<sub>p</sub>ΔT = 4184 J/kgK * (-(40.5+273K)+(20.9+273K)) = -82 kJ/kgK

 So, the fast counterflow had better results than the slow counterflow.
+It almost doubled the heat transfer rate by increasing the flow rate, while not as dramatic of a change as parallel vs counter flow, it still made a difference.
+I think this is also a similar reason to the counterflow example, it allows the heat exchanger to maintain a higher temperature difference throughout the heat exchanger.

 I decided to look into the heat exchangers on boats for an example of this.
 While the coolant from a car engine flows through the radiator which uses air flow to cool it down, boats don’t move at fast enough speeds for this to work.
 Instead, they use a heat exchanger with raw water (water from the ocean or lake).
 I wanted to use the data from the heat exchanger I used in lab to think about this system.